Have you got what it takes to tackle Mission Beamish?

 Historic storytelling in English through e-puppetry (KS1)

-Our missions require various levels of knowledge with the iPads and you will have the opportunity to select something appropriate to the age you teach and your familiarity with the apps and devices.
+As our missions require various levels of knowledge with the iPads, and you will have the opportunity to select something appropriate to the age you teach and your familiarity with the apps and devices, there truly is something for everyone.

 After lunch you will have the chance to exercise your creativity and collate some of the content you collected on your mission

-Be prepared to come back buzzing with ideas.
+Be prepared to come back buzzing with ideas that's the aim of the day!

 We will also explore how iTunes U can be used as a means of sharing resources and introduce you to the range of free courses on offer at Sunderland Regional Training Centre and via the Apple Teacher Programme.

-Lunch and refreshments are provided and Bemish are offering a voucher for a free class activity for all schools that attend.
+Lunch and refreshments are provided and Beamish are offering a voucher for a free class activity to all schools that attend.